 In December 2021, the CSA announced an agreement with Netflix, Prime Video, Disney+ and AppleTV+ based on the new decree.
 According to this agreement, these providers will reinvest 20 per cent of their previous year's net revenues in French and European audiovisual productions.
 Of this, 80 per cent is earmarked for audiovisual productions and 20 per cent for feature films.
-As a result, the CSA expects annual investments of EUR 250-300 million of which about EUR 200 cf. Ministère de la culture (2021): Décret no 2021-793 du 22 juin 2021 relatif aux services de médias audio-visuels à la demande.
+As a result, the CSA expects annual investments of EUR 250-300 million of which about EUR 200 or 36 months if acquired on an exclusive basis.

+cf. Ministère de la culture (2021): Décret no 2021-793 du 22 juin 2021 relatif aux services de médias audio-visuels à la demande.
 Articles 21 and 22.